 Stretches sliced samples to fill gaps left by 'clawed' slices.

-- Reset - Cancel all settings.
+- Reset - Reset to default.

 - Preview - Audition the current settings without applying them.

 - Accept - Process and replace the original selection with the processed audio.